 I see you, I hear your story of pain and resiliency.
 You are a hero for living through the pain and learning what you needed to make it a positive force in your life.
 Transformation occurs when we hit a rock bottom.
 Suddenly, all the shame and blame in the world couldn’t make our lives any worse because it is truly rock bottom.
 Then, and only then, do we see that all the shame, regret, and blame in the world… does not matter.

-Now you are able to put it behind you and live your life as your true self, the authentic perfect being that you are.
+Now you are able to put it behind you and live your life as your true self, the authentic perfect being that you are, seeking true happiness after divorce.
 Seeking life lessons to grow, learn, and love from.
 You are accepting all others with love as imperfectly as they are.